Back

 JOHSC Terms of Reference

-JOHSC Responsibilities
+JOHSC or Worker Representative Responsibilities

-• Review Key Responsibilities of a JOHSC
+• Review Key Responsibilities of the JOHSC or Worker Representative

 A joint occupational health and safety committee has the following key responsibilities: